Department of Chemistry

 CHE 1103.
 General Chemistry I. (3-0) 3 Credit Hours.
 (TCCN = CHEM 1311)

 Prerequisite: AP Chemistry Score of 3 or greater, or a grade of "C-" or better in CHE 1073, or above 70% mastery in the ALEKS Chemistry assessment; concurrent enrollment in CHE 1121 is recommended.
-An introduction to descriptive inorganic chemistry and atomic-molecular structure, including such fundamental concepts as the periodic system of elements, valency, chemical bonding, reactions and reaction mechanisms, stoichiometry, equilibria, acids and bases, thermochemistry, molecular-kinetic theory, and states of matter.
+An introduction to descriptive inorganic chemistry and atomic-molecular structure, including such fundamental concepts as the periodic system of elements, valency, chemical bonding, reactions and reaction mechanisms, stoichiometry, equilibria, acids and bases, thermochemistry, molecular-kinetic theory, dimensional analysis, and states of matter.
 Generally offered: Fall, Spring, Summer.
-Course Fees: LRS1 $46.20; STSI $21.60; DL01 $75.
+Course Fee: LRS1 $46.20; STSI $21.60; DL01 $75.

 CHE 1113.
 General Chemistry II.
 (3-0) 3 Credit Hours.
 (TCCN = CHEM 1312)